lzim/teampsd/ees_workgroup/master_brochures/session_10_ees_brochure.md

 1. Describe the decisions you experimented with and how they are intertwined with other decisions and clinic outcomes.

-2. Test your understanding of the system story by describing what is happening when the model produces a runaway increase or decrease in some ouput.
+2. Test your understanding of the system story by describing what is happening when the model produces a runaway increase or decrease in some output.

 3. Apply your thinking to anticipate the long-term trend in your clinic's EBP reach under two different decision scenarios.